hsr-project/tmc_gazebo_plugins/README.md

 Overview
 ===========================
-Manages the plugin that can be used regardless of the [Gazebo](http://gazebosim.org/) robot.
+This repository manages the plugin that can be used with any [Gazebo](http://gazebosim.org/) robot.

 Plugin
 ===========================